Eric Dursteler

 Forthcoming Publications

 “Islamic Masculinity,” in Companion to the History of Masculinity in Early Modern Europe, eds.
-Tim Reinke-Williams (London: Routledge, 2024)
+Tim Reinke-Williams (London: Routledge, forthcoming, 2027)

 The Mediterranean Renaissance, 1300-1600 (Cambridge University Press, 2025)